whaakman/azure-docs.nl-nl/articles/azure-monitor/insights/vminsights-onboard.md

 $SubscriptionId = "<GUID>"
 .\Install-VMInsights.ps1 -WorkspaceId $WorkspaceId -WorkspaceKey $WorkspaceKey -SubscriptionId $SubscriptionId -WorkspaceRegion eastus

-Getting list of VM's or VM ScaleSets matching criteria specified
+Getting list of VMs or VM ScaleSets matching criteria specified

-VM's or VM ScaleSets matching criteria:
+VMs or VM ScaleSets matching criteria:

 db-ws-1 VM running
 db-ws2012 VM running

-This operation will install the Log Analytics and Dependency Agent extensions on above 2 VM's or VM Scale Sets.
+This operation will install the Log Analytics and Dependency agent extensions on above 2 VMs or VM Scale Sets.
-VM's in a non-running state will be skipped.
+VMs in a non-running state will be skipped.
-Extension will not be re-installed if already installed.
+Extension will not be reinstalled if already installed.
 Use -ReInstall if desired, for example to update workspace

 Confirm
 Continue?